fenago/tableau-server/md/server/tsm register - Tableau.md

 tsm register
 ============
-You can use the `tsm register` command to register [Tableau Server]{.VariablesProductName}.
+You can use the `tsm register` command to register [Tableau Server].
 This command lets you either display the registration file template (using the `--template` option) or provide the path to a completed registration file (using the `--file` option).
 You must use one of these two options when calling the `tsm register`